TATA box: Cancer therapy

 Pharmaceutical companies have been designing cancer therapy drugs to target DNA in traditional methods over the years, and have proven to be successful.
 However, the toxicity of these drugs have pushed scientists to explore other processes related to DNA that could be targeted instead.
 In recent years, a collective effort has been made to find cancer-specific molecular targets, such as protein-DNA complexes, which include the TATA binding motif.
 Compounds that trap the protein-DNA intermediate could result in it being toxic to the cell once they encounter a DNA processing event.
 Example of drugs that contain such compounds include topotecan, SN-38 (topoisomerase I), doxorubicin, and mitoxantrone (topoisomerase II).
 Cisplatin is a compound that binds covalently to adjacent guanines in the major groove of DNA, which distorts DNA to allow access of DNA-binding proteins in the minor groove.
 This will destabilize the interaction between the TATA-binding protein (TBP) to the TATA box.
 The result is to immobilize the TATA-binding protein (TBP) on DNA in order to down-regulate transcription initiation.

 Genetic engineering

 TATA box modification

 Evolutionary changes have pushed plants to adapt to the changing environmental conditions.
 In the history of Earth, the development of Earth's aerobic atmosphere resulted in an iron deficiency in plants.
 Compared to other members of the same species, Malus baccata var. xiaojinensis has a TATA box inserted in the promoter upstream of the iron-regulated transporter 1 (IRT1) promoter.
 As a result, the promoter activity levels are enhanced, increasing TFIID activity and subsequently transcription initiation, resulting in a more iron-efficient phenotype.
+With genetic engineering, a similar modification can be done to other plants, such as the model species of tobacco and Arabidopsis thaliana.